Sensible and Latent Loads

 - ASHRAE psychrometric routines (thermodynamic properties of moist air)

 - EnergyPlus Apparatus

 dew-point and bypass-factor algorithms for

 - EnergyPlus Apparatus dew-point and bypass-factor algorithms for calculating latent and sensible components of total capacity

 - Rated system capacities and S/T ratio (at AHRI test conditions) are projected to coil conditions.

-maintain the indoor dry-bulb (satisfy sensible loads) as controlled by
+the indoor dry-bulb (satisfy sensible loads) as controlled

 - Building Sensible Loads: Load-line established to match (1) the system sensible capacity at outdoor design conditions and (2) the sensible internal loads when outdoor conditions equal the setpoint.